-~~New fences erected after September 12, 2006 shall comply with the standards of this Section.~~
+New fences erected after September 12, 2006 shall comply with the standards of this Section.

-~~If over 50% of the linear feet of an existing fence is replaced, the fence shall be considered "new" and shall abide by the standards of this Section.
-Except that the following shall be exempt from the provision of this Section:~~
+If over 50% of the linear feet of an existing fence is replaced, the fence shall be considered "new" and shall abide by the standards of this Section.
+Except that the following shall be exempt from the provision of this Section:

-~~1.
-Repair, or relocation of prior or existing fences associated with agricultural use meeting the standards for exemption in Section 6.1.3.B.; and (see new sec. below)~~

-~~2.
-Fences built for new riding arenas, as defined in these LDRs. (see new sec. below)~~
+1. Repair, or relocation of prior or existing fences associated with agricultural use meeting the standards for exemption in Section 6.1.3.B.; and 2.
+Fences built for new riding arenas, as defined in these LDRs.

-1. Repair or replacement of legally established non conforming fencing (including fencing erected prior to September 12, 2006) that does not meet the standards of Sec.
-5.1.2.C and D. is permissible under the following standards:
+1. Repair or replacement of legally established nonconforming fencing (including fencing erected prior to September 12, 2006) that does not meet the standards of Sec.
+5.1.2. is permissible under the following standards:

 - a.
 Repair of less than 10% of the total linear fence perimeter of each enclosure being repaired; - b.
-Approval of a Special Purpose Fence Permit as outlined in this Div 5.1.2.E - c.
+Approval of a Special Purpose Fence Permit as outlined in Sec.
+5.1.2.
+D. - c.
 Any repair of existing buck and rail or worm fencing shall receive approval of a Special Purpose Fence Permit and comply with the design requirements of 5.1.2.C.

-2. Exemptions for Wildlife Friendly Fencing outlined in 5.1.2 :
+2. Exemptions for Wildlife Friendly Fencing outlined in Sec.
+5.1.2 :

 - a.
-Fences associated with agricultural use on properties meeting the following:
+Fences associated with agricultural use on properties meeting all of the following:

 - i.
-Properties of 70 acres or more and meeting the standards in Section 6.1.3.B ...and; - ii.
+Properties of 70 acres or more and meeting the standards in Section 6.1.3.B.; and; - ii.
 Properties containing agriculture as assessed by the Teton County Assessor; and - iii.
 Exempt fencing per this section is used only for agricultural purposes on the property as defined herein.

 - b.
-Fences built for new riding arenas, as defined in these LDRs; and - c.
+2. Fences built for new riding arenas, as defined in these LDRs; - c.
 Fences erected for exclusionary purposes of small areas to protect such as hotwire around automatic trout feeders, apiaries, vegetable gardens, composting areas, haystacks, livestock feed storage, and ornamental landscaping areas directly adjacent to structures.